t6nut/custom-markers-map/README.md

 # Map Marker App

-Imporvements:
+## Improvements:
 * Choose marker color/type / change shape of markers from list

-*** BUGS: ***
+* Added location/city search bar to change map focus/location

+## Bugs:
-- markers are off-center from actual location (popup/coordinates show the right spot)
+- Markers are off-center from actual location (popup/coordinates show the right spot)

 ## How to Run